wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 ## Symmetric RAPPOR {#symmetric-rappor}

-This section describes symmetric RAPPOR that was first proposed in {{EPK14}}, and the exact algorithm we use here is detailed in Appendix C.1 of {{MJTB+22}}.
+This section describes Symmetric RAPPOR, a DP mechanism first proposed in
+{{EPK14}}, and refined in Appendix C.1 of {{MJTB+22}}.
+(The specification here reflects the refined version.)
 It is initialized with a parameter `EPSILON_0`.
-It takes in a bit vector, and outputs a noisy version that flips the bits at some coordinates.
+It takes in a bit vector and outputs a noisy version that with randomly flipped bits.

 Symmetric RAPPOR applies "binary randomized response mechanism" at each coordinate.
 Binary randomized response takes in a single bit `x`.
 The bit is flipped to `1 - x` with probability `1 / (exp(EPSILON_0) + 1)`.
-For example, if `EPSILON_0` is configured to be 3, and the input to binary randomized response is a 0, the bit will be flipped to be 1 with probability `1 / (exp(3) + 1)`, otherwise, it will stay as a 0.
+For example, if `EPSILON_0` is configured to be 3, and the input to binary randomized response is a `0`, the bit will be flipped to be 1 with probability `1 / (exp(3) + 1)`, otherwise, it will stay as a `0`.

-Under OC trust model, by applying binary randomized response with `EPSILON_0` parameter to its measurement, the Client gets `EPSILON_0`-DP in deletion-DP model (Definition II.4 of {{EFMR+20}}, and Definition C.1 of {{MJTB+22}}).
+Under OC trust model, by applying binary randomized response with `EPSILON_0` parameter to its measurement, the Client gets `EPSILON_0`-DP with deletion (Definition II.4 of {{EFMR+20}}, and Definition C.1 of {{MJTB+22}}).
 A formal definition of deletion-DP is elaborated in {{rappor-deletion-dp}}.

 Symmetric RAPPOR generalizes binary randomized response mechanism by applying it independently at all coordinates of a Client's bit vector.
-Under OAMC trust model, it is proven in Appendix C.1.3 of {{MJTB+22}} that we get good `(EPSILON, DELTA)`-DP in the replacement-DP model, by aggregating a batch of noisy Client measurements, each of which is a bit vector with exactly one bit set, and is noised with symmetric RAPPOR.
-The final aggregate result needs to be "debiased" due to the noise added by the Clients, and is expressed as a vector of floats, because of floating point arithmetic.
+Under OAMC trust model, it is proven in Appendix C.1.3 of {{MJTB+22}} that strong `(EPSILON, DELTA)`-DP can be achieved by aggregating a batch of noisy Client measurements, each of which is a bit vector with exactly one bit set, and is noised with symmetric RAPPOR.
+The final aggregate result needs to be "debiased" due to the noise added by the Clients.
+The debiased data type is expressed as a vector of floats, because of floating point arithmetic.
+[CP: "because of floating point arithmetic" is a bit vague.]

 Since the noise generated by each Client at each coordinate is independent, and as the number of Clients `n` grows, the noise distribution at each coordinate